telerik/fiddler-everywhere-docs/knowledge-base/how-to-track-different-devices.md

 ## Solution (for Mobile Devices)

-- The Fiddler host and the remote mobile device should both be on the same network, and they should "see" each other (no firewall restrictions).
+- The Fiddler host and the remote mobile device must both be on the same network, and they must "see" each other (no firewall restrictions).

 To capture traffic from a remote mobile device, follow this steps: